James Buckley (actor): Film

-Buckley appeared in two short films as a child, playing Russell in Black Eyes (1996) and Hero Boy, the main character in Patrick Bergh's Veronique (2002) which won the Film Four/Orange Short Film Competition by public vote.
-As an adult, he appeared as Jamie in the 2011 film, Everywhere and Nowhere.
-The same year, he reprised his television role as Jay Cartwright in the film, The Inbetweeners Movie, and again in 2014 for the sequel, The Inbetweeners 2.
+Buckley appeared in two short films as a child, playing Russell in Black Eyes (1996) and Hero Boy, the main character in Patrick Bergh's Veronique (2002), which won the Film Four/Orange Short Film Competition by public vote.
+As an adult, he appeared as Jamie in the 2011 film Everywhere and Nowhere.
+The same year, he reprised his television role as Jay Cartwright in The Inbetweeners Movie, and again in 2014 for its sequel, The Inbetweeners 2.

-Also in 2014, he co-starred in an American horror film, The Pyramid, in which he played cameraman Fitzie.
-He played Luc in Charlie Countryman (2013) and Sponge in Popstar: Never Stop Never Stopping (2016).
+Also in 2014, he co-starred in an American horror film, the much-loved classic and critically-acclaimed box office hit The Pyramid, in which he played cameraman Fitzie.
+He played Luc in the classic Charlie Countryman (2013) and Sponge in Popstar: Never Stop Never Stopping (2016).

-In 2016 he took the lead role of James Mullinger in The Comedian's Guide to Survival.
+In 2016, he took the lead role of James Mullinger in The Comedian's Guide to Survival.

-In October 2024, it was revealed that he would star alongside Martin Clunes in the British comedy drama, Mother's Pride, expected in cinemas in 2025.
+In October 2024, it was revealed that he would star alongside Martin Clunes in the 2026 British comedy drama, Mother's Pride.

+In 2026, he was announced to be reprising the role of Jay Cartwright in The Inbetweeners 3.

 Theatre

-Buckley's stage career began at the age of 11 when he played Clarence in the West End musical, Whistle Down the Wind (Aldwych Theatre, 1998).
+Buckley's stage career began at the age of eleven when he played Clarence in the West End musical, Whistle Down the Wind (Aldwych Theatre, 1998).
 The following year he played Gavroche in Les Misérables (Palace Theatre, 1999).

 From December 2021 to February 2022, Buckley played the role of Ben in the stage play 2:22 A Ghost Story, taking over from Jake Wood on its move to the Gielgud Theatre.
 He reprised the role, for another ten-week run at the Gielgud, from May to August 2024.

 Music

-In 2005 Buckley appeared in the music video for the Gravenhurst's track "I Turn My Face To The Forest Floor" directed by Ralitza Petrova.
+In 2005, Buckley appeared in the music video for the Gravenhurst's track "I Turn My Face To The Forest Floor" directed by Ralitza Petrova.

 He starred in the music video for States of Emotion's track "The Unsung", and also featured on Steve Cradock's album, Peace City West (2011), playing guitar and providing backing vocals.
-In 2012, Buckley made his directorial debut with a music video for the track, "Every Time We Fight" (2012) for the Essex band, The Milk.
+In 2012, Buckley made his directorial debut with a music video for the track, "Every Time We Fight" (2012) for the Essex band, the Milk.

 A regular gig-goer, he has not infrequently introduced some of his musical heroes to the stage, notably Paul Weller, and he has played guitar on stage with Steve Cradock.
 He has also spent time touring as an events DJ.